-We pay special attention the issues affecting Palestinians and Jews of Color, especially in the places where our people and histories overlap, as we see a direct link between these struggles.
+We pay special attention the issues affecting Palestinians and Sephardi/Mizrahi Jews and Jews of Color, especially in the places where our people and histories overlap, as we see a direct link between these struggles.

 The name Unruly is a play on the historical treatment of our communities as a “savage,” unpredictable, and unmanageable force in Israeli and white-dominated Jewish society.
-For many Jews of Color, this was exemplified in Golda Meir’s notorious words after hearing the demands of the Israeli Black Panthers: “They’re not nice!”
+This was exemplified in Golda Meir’s notorious words after hearing the demands of the Israeli Black Panthers: “They’re not nice!”

 Unruly is about rejecting the logics of control wielded against oppressed people around the world, and providing a place where we can connect.
-We offer this platform as a space for building community and co-resistance for Jews of Color, Palestinians, and other POC and indigenous communities.
+We offer this platform as a space for building community and co-resistance for Sephardi/Mizrahi Jews and Jews of Color, Palestinians, and other POC and indigenous communities.